Siouxland Forecast: January 19, 2020

-SIOUX CITY, Iowa (KCAU)- Good afternoon Siouxland!
+SIOUX CITY, Iowa (KCAU)- Good evening Siouxland!
 We have made it through the snow and the frigid temperatures!

 We will start to see gradual warming as we make our way through this week with highs in the 20s and 30s, but we are also looking at a wintery mix returning to Siouxland overnight Tuesday into Wednesday.